vanquiche/easy-post-slider/readme.txt

 Easy Post Slider is a block component used to query and display posts in a slider format.

-Note: This plugin uses a polyfill script to enable smooth scroll on mobile devices.
-You can check out the repository here, https://github.com/iamdustan/smoothscroll
+This plugin uses a polyfill script to enable smooth scroll on mobile devices.
+You can learn moure about this script here, https://github.com/iamdustan/smoothscroll

 == Description ==